 Engaging in public conversations

-Professor Vearey engages actively in public conversations through blog posts, chronicles, podcasts, and TV appearances.
+Jo Vearey engages actively in public conversations through blog posts, chronicles, podcasts, and TV appearances.
 Over the past few months, Vearey has contributed to the debate on the South African response to the Covid-19 pandemic.
-In a recent post on the Protect blog, the Work Package 4 colleagues, Jo Vearey and Idil Atak write about how the ongoing Covid-19 pandemic is affecting the rights of refugees, migrants, and asylum seekers in South Africa and Canada.
+In a recent post on the PROTECT blog, the Work Package 4 colleagues, Jo Vearey and Idil Atak addressed how the ongoing Covid-19 pandemic is affecting the rights of refugees, migrants, and asylum seekers in South Africa and Canada.

-In a co-authored piece for the Bheksisa Centre for Health Journalism, Vearey stresses that shut borders is not the way to curb the virus outbreak, but rather poses a threat to the rights of vulnerable migrants, emphasizing that “No bacteria or virus — including the new coronavirus — stops to ask people about their documentation status or nationality before they strike.
-Neither should we in our efforts to curb the spread of the virus”.
+In a co-authored piece for the Bheksisa Centre for Health Journalism, Vearey stresses that shut borders is not the way to curb the virus outbreak, but rather poses a threat to the rights of vulnerable migrants, emphasizing that “No bacteria or virus — including the new coronavirus — stops to ask people about their documentation status or nationality before they strike: neither should we in our efforts to curb the spread of the virus”.

 In the podcast Monday Morning Meetings on Migration, Professor Vearey also made an appearance to discuss the responses to the pandemic in South Africa and testing of vulnerable groups.